JanJereczek/FastIsostasy.jl/docs/src/index.md

 ## How to read the docs?

 If you want a quick introduction to GIA, please go to [Quick intro to GIA](@ref).
-If you want to get started right away with forward runs, please go to the corresponding examples.
-If you want to tackle an inversion problem, you are free to directly go to the corresponding examples, but we recommend getting familiar with forward modelling first.
+If you want to get started right away with forward runs, please go to [the corresponding examples](@ref), which include stand-alone setups, as well as a guide to couple FastIsostasy to an ice-sheet model.
+These examples first showcase the accuracy and performance of the package when representing the solid Earth as a Maxwell body.
+However, a whole section is also dedicated to the use of alternative models, including the Elastic Lithosphere, Relaxed Asthenosphere (ELRA), the Adhikari model, and transient rheologies such as the Burgers model.
+This hopefully makes clear that, although FastIsostasy is first and foremost a tool to compute GIA assuming a laterally variable Maxwell body, it is also a unifying framework for regional GIA modelling.

+Although we strongly recommend getting familiar with forward modelling first, you are free to directly go to [the inversion examples](@ref).

 If you face any problem using the code or want to know more about the functionalities of the package, visit the [Public API](@ref).
 If you face a problem you cannot solve, please open a [GitHub issue](https://github.com/JanJereczek/FastIsostasy.jl/issues) with a minimal and reproduceable example.
 We also welcome feature requests!

 ## How to cite?